Collab-Hub-io/Collab-Hub-Max-Client/README.md

 - **namespace:** The default Collab-Hub collective namespace is "hub".
 This should not be changed unless you are provided with a namespace by the Collab-Hub developers.
 Contact us if you think you or your group may have a need for your own namespace.
 - **username:** By default, a random username is assigned in the format 'User000' if this entry is empty.
 You can have your username set to something else at the time of connection by entering it here (assuming that the username is not already in use by someone else).
 Usernames can always be changed after connection from within Max.

+---
+## Changelog
+- #0.3.2
+  - Implemented Max Package structure including
+    - Max Help XMLs
+    - Max Ref Pages
+    - Max Topic Vignettes
+    - Max Template
+  - Updated CH-Client Module
+    - Can now receive command / attribute changes into inlet.
+Previously had to use mouse.
+      - Connect 0/1
+      - addUsername <username>
+      - senderFlags 0/1
+    - Module will not receive command / attribute changes unless connected
+      - Can still change username prior to connecting
+  - Publish Mode requires 'target' value when manually sending messageType
+      - Previously, 'all' was default and unchangeable
+      - Users must have a target of 'all', <username>, or <room> to publish and Events and Controls